PequalsNP-team/pequalsnp-team.github.io/_posts/2016-04-17-pesky_permutaiton.md

 `140.13`

-This is the file with line number and moves number if you want to check:
+This is the file with line numbers and moves numbers if you want to check:
 [perm.txt]({{ site.url }}/assets/perm.txt)